wouterken/itsi/gems/server/lib/itsi/server/config/middleware/log_requests.md

 ```

-The log statement can populated with several different placeholders.
+The log statement can populated with several different placeholders, using [String Rewrite](/middleware/string_rewrite) functionality.
 Available values are:

 ### `before` Format String